mannasourav17/Second-Hand-Seller/README.md

 This contains all the features that an ecommerce website should have.

-# Available Scripts

-In the project directory, you can run:

-npm start
-Runs the app in the development mode.
-Open http://localhost:3000 to view it in your browser.

-The page will reload when you make changes.
-You may also see any lint errors in the console.

 # Technologies used
-HTML,
+* HTML,
-CSS,
+* CSS,
-JavaScript,
+* JavaScript,
-React JS,
+* React JS,
-Node JS, Express JS and MongoDb is used for Backend server.
+* Node JS, Express JS and MongoDb is used for Backend server.

 # Available Scripts
 In the project directory, you can run: